 The internal start and finish dates of the preparatory study period are to be determined by the centre.
-The centre must take into account the scheduling of the 10 hour sustained focus work and the 31 May deadline for the submission of internally assessed marks to WJEC.
+The centre must take into account the scheduling of the 10-hour sustained focus work and the 13 November 2020 deadline for the electronic submission of work to WJEC.